simonmichael/hledger/hledger/doc/commands.m4.md

 Show postings and their running total.
 Alias: reg.

 `-H --historical`
-: include prior postings in the running total
+: show historical running balance, reflecting prior postings

 `-A --average`
 : show a running average instead of the running total (implies --empty)